 The International Summer School (ISS, www.issnewdelhi.in) is an intensive, six-week academic program that brings together students from across the world over the course of a summer in New Delhi, India’s capital.
-The program is convened annually under the banner of the Government’s acclaimed Incredible India campaign, in affiliation with the Department of Political Science at Jamia Millia Islamia - A Central University (JMI) and with regular support from the Ministry of External Affairs (MEA) over the years.
+The program is convened annually under the banner of the Government’s acclaimed Incredible India campaign, in affiliation with the Department of Political Science at Jamia Millia Islamia - A Central University (JMI) and with regular support from entities such as the Ministry of External Affairs over the years.

 The ISS aims at promoting international goodwill and cross-cultural dialogue amongst promising young individuals, developing their potential as future leaders in government, business and civil society; with India as a study model, it offers undergraduate course modules & experiences which introduce the students to a range of issues & debates that are shaping contemporary developing societies.

 The 2019 session will be held from Sunday 23 June to Friday 2 August 2019.
 The six-week program is divided into two components:

 A four-week academic session that is conducted at the Nehru Memorial Museum & Library inside the historic Teen Murti House, the official residence of India's first Prime Minister; and

 An optional, two-week volunteer and service learning experience that is primarily held outside Delhi/NCR in conjunction with organizations such as Kalinga Institute of Social Sciences and WWF-India.

 The academic syllabus at the ISS provides an Indian perspective of the following: